 - Have the following items for you and your parent(s), if applicable, on

 hand when you prepare to complete the FAFSA:

 - Income tax return

 - Other records of money earned, including untaxed income

 - Sign the FAFSA electronically with your FSA ID.
 If you cannot use an FSA ID, you can print, sign, and mail the signature page.

-- Watch for your Student Aid Report (SAR) to arrive a few weeks after submitting your completed and signed FAFSA.
+- Watch for notification that your Student Aid Report (SAR) is available, usually within two weeks after submitting your completed and signed FAFSA.

 Keep in mind:

-- If you filed a FAFSA in the previous academic year and provided your e-mail address, you will receive a Renewal FAFSA notification in February from the U.S. Department of Education.
-When you file your FAFSA online for the current year, the majority of your data will be pre-filled - all you'll need to do is make the necessary corrections/revisions before electronically signing and submitting.
+- If you filed a FAFSA in the previous academic year and provided your e-mail address, you will receive a renewal FAFSA notification from the U.S. Department of Education.
+When you file your renewal FAFSA, the majority of your data will be pre-filled - all you'll need to do is make the necessary corrections/revisions before electronically signing and submitting.

 - If you do not receive your SAR within two weeks after the date you submit your FAFSA, check the status of your application by logging back in to StudentAid.gov or calling the Federal Student Aid Information Center at 1-800-4 FED-AID.